NASA STEP FAQ

 STEP provides a complete product information architecture, which includes a file exchange format, and several other implementation methods.
 IGES and DXF are just geometry file exchange format specifications.

 The STEP architecture includes:

-IGES and DXF address only define file exchange formats, and only address the geometrical aspects and some very simple physical properties of a product -- they do not have a systematic information architecture.
+IGES and DXF only define file exchange formats, and they only address the geometrical aspects and some very simple physical properties of a product -- they do not have a systematic information architecture.

 Engineers do not need to acquire an in-depth knowledge of STEP, but it will be beneficial to them to know how it works in general terms.
 STEP provides a neutral data format for the exchange of CAD/CAM/CAE models and PDM data -- which is generically referred to as "product data".

 It is also useful to know that there are essentially two "levels" at which STEP can be used, which I will call Levels A and B (this is a simplification of the 4 levels of implementation that were originally conceived for STEP ... which I will not describe here, since they are more technical and require more knowledge of STEP "internals"):